 Update 2: EvenR just has dropped me a message: "OSRFindMatches() I added in GDAL trunk a few weeks ago ( http://gdal.org/ogr__srs__api_8h.html#afb64acc80626c9ea0f9ec75017a10169 ) could potentially be of help".

-#7 Updated by Robert Nuske almost 2 years ago
+#7 Updated by Robert Nuske about 2 years ago

 Having imported data with CRS 25832, which gets magnled to 3044 by QGIS,